-If you like the idea of rising from your bed straight onto the Trail, then you could stay at Carzantic Chapel Barn near Launceston, the ancient capital of the Earldom of Cornwall.
-Located just north of Lawhitton (see page 12 of the guide), the route passes the front door.
+If you rather like the idea of stepping out in the morning straight onto the trail, then you could consider staying at Carzantic Chapel Barn near Launceston, the ancient capital of the Earldom of Cornwall.
+Carzantic Chapel Barn is located just north of Lawhitton (see page 12 of the guide), and the trail passes the front door.
 There are lots of lovely places to stay near this section of the route whatever the time of year, including Hotels, B&Bs, self-catering and luxury yurts.